How to Navigate Health Insurance as an Overwhelmed Post-Grad

-For any young professional who has been overwhelmed by open enrollment and sorting through healthcare plans—take a deep breath.
-On this week's "Adulthood Made Easy," host Sam Zabell is joined by Erin Hemlin, the National Training Director for Young Invincibles, to figure out how to buy the perfect plan, what exactly is covered, and what to do once you've finally purchased insurance.
-Here, Hemlin shares a few key points to know when deciding which plan is right for you.
+For any young professional who’s been overwhelmed by open enrollment and sorting through healthcare plans—take a deep breath.
+We spoke to Erin Hemlin, the National Training Director for Young Invincibles, to figure out how to buy the perfect plan, what exactly is covered, and what to do once you've finally purchased insurance.
+Here, Hemlin shares a few key points to help narrow down your options and decide which plan is right for you.

-Know the terminology: A "premium" is the amount you pay every month to remain in your health insurance plan.
-The "marketplace," is the online site where you purchase plans outside of your employer.
+Marketplace: The online site where you purchase plans outside of your employer.
 If you're getting health insurance through the marketplace, you will likely be eligible for "tax credits," which are designed to help a wide range of incomes—those with lower incomes will qualify for higher credits, which help make the plans more affordable.